 Recommendations are a way for your fans to speak for you.
 Your job gets that much easier when you let your fans sell you!
 Ask colleagues, clients, managers, and employees to endorse your work.
 Recommendations are also required to have your profile at 100% complete status.

 Add your personal website, company website, Twitter handle, or Facebook fan page.

 You can also edit your Linked profile name and URL; my profile reads: www.linkedin.com/in/salescoachdew

 As soon as you save your profile, LinkedIn will start suggesting connections for you.
-Remember, the first thing a connection will do is review your profile, so make sure your profile is satisfactory before adding connections.
+Remember, the first thing a connection will do is review your profile, so make sure your profile is solid before adding connections.
 Connect with the people you know such as your co-workers, past employers, clients, customers, business owners, and alumni.
-When you request and invite, include a personalized message.
+When you request an invite, include a personalized message.